 The AMC Clinical Examination Part 2

-Once you pass AMC MCQ exam, you are then able to appear for the AMC Clinical exam.
-These are all held in Melbourne at the AMC’s purpose built examination centre.
+Once you pass the AMC MCQ exam, you are then able to appear for the AMC Clinical exam.
+These are all held in Melbourne at the AMC’s purpose-built examination National Testing Centre or online.

 Clinical Exam Format

-As of 2019 the result is graded as either clear pass or clear fail.
+As of 2019, the result is graded as either a clear pass or a clear fail.
 Prior to this borderline candidates were offered a retest.
 However, the AMC found that the time between examination and retest was becoming so long that the results were not meaningful.

 You must pass 10 or more of the stations to pass the exam.
 The pass rate is incredibly low.
 About 28%

 It is recommended that you should study the Handbook of Clinical Assessment and practice roleplays as much as you can.
 You may want to attend a course.
 Candidates also study different notes such as Karen notes, and the VMPF notes.
 John Murtagh’s General Practice is also worth revising.